Ban Nahin, Laos: What to pack, what to wear, and when to go [2023]

 • Travel pillow

-A plug adapter that supports outlet types A, B, C, E and F. Be sure to choose the necessary kind.
-A lot of adapters currently being sold are simply plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types A, B, C, E and F. Be sure to get the correct type.
+Many adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most places.

 • Airplane phone mount